 21. Parliament Building

-Two large arches connect the two buildings, which are divided by a pedestrianized street.
-The new building was formerly home to the Swedish National Bank and is notable for its semicircular glassy bulge.
-Iâm not really a fan of its design though.
-It is the hub of parliament activity and parliamentary debates can be seen here from the public gallery, which holds up to 500 spectators. Â
+Two large arches connect the old and new buildings, which are separated by a pedestrianized street.
+The new building, formerly home to the Swedish National Bank, is notable for its semicircular glass facade—though its design is not to everyone’s taste.

 Directions